Experiments with Optimal Model Trees: Related Work

 \section{Related Work}

 Decision trees are sequential models that logically combine a sequence of simple tests \cite{kotsiantis2013decision}.
 An observation is routed down such a tree, starting from the root node of the tree, and following the branch associated with the outcome of a test performed at each node, until a leaf node is reached and a prediction is performed based on the information in the leaf node.
-When the predictor attributes are numeric, which is a common scenario that we also assume in this paper, standard decision tree learners apply tests that compare the observation's numeric value for one of its predictor variables against a threshold value; if the value is smaller than the threshold, the first branch is followed, otherwise, the second one.
-This yields a binary tree that splits the space of possible observations into rectangular regions.
+When the predictor variables are numeric features describing properties of the observation, which is a common scenario that we also assume in this paper, standard decision tree learners apply tests that compare the observation's numeric value for one of its predictor variables against a threshold value; if the value is smaller than the threshold, the first branch is followed, otherwise, the second one.
+This yields a binary tree that splits the space of possible observations into axis‑aligned (rectangular) regions.
 The parameters determining the structure of the tree are the predictor variables used to make the decision at each node and the corresponding numeric threshold values.

 \cite{breiman2017classification}, \cite{quinlan1986induction} and \cite{quinlan2014c4} introduced the most widely cited algorithms for learning decision trees: CART, ID3, and C4.5 (ID3's successor), respectively.
 These algorithms all proceed greedily, growing a tree in a top-down manner, but differ in the objective functions used to decide on the splits.
 They also have different pre- or post-processing procedures \cite{wu2008top}.
-Model trees for regression were introduced in~\cite{quinlan1992learning}, which presented the M5 algorithm for learning decision trees with a linear regression model in each leaf node\footnote{In this work, we use the implementation of M5 from \cite{wang1997inducing}, M5P.}.
-More recent work on the topic is presented in \cite{raymaekers2024fast}, yielding improved accuracy in some cases. \cite{landwehr2005logistic} introduced model trees for classification, obtained by placing a linear logistic regression model in each leaf node.
-When an observation reaches a leaf node, the model yields a probability for each possible classification; the highest probability determines the classification assigned to the observation.
+Model trees for regression were introduced in~\cite{quinlan1992learning}, which presented the M5 algorithm for learning decision trees with a linear regression model in each leaf node (In this work, we use the implementation of M5 from \cite{wang1997inducing}, M5P).
+More recent work on the topic is presented in \cite{raymaekers2024fast}, yielding improved accuracy in some cases.

 As the deployment of machine learning in practical applications has increased, it has become clear that the ability to explain predictions produced by a model can be crucial when they affect the health, freedom, and safety of a person.
 Moreover, interpretability can also help to increase trust in the use of machine learning for the implementation of artificial intelligence \cite{rudin2022interpretable}.
 Compared to other machine learning methods, such as those based on artificial neural networks, decision trees have the advantage that they are inherently interpretable because the application of a sequence of logical rules defined by a decision tree is easy for humans to understand~\cite{kotsiantis2013decision}.
 However, although the process is procedurally straightforward, matching the knowledge represented by those rules against human domain expertise becomes more and more difficult the larger the tree, affecting the level of trust they engender.
 Hence, there has been significant effort in developing methods that compute small trees while maintaining high predictive accuracy.